Tony Roman: Early years

 and was a businessman before entering politics.

 Municipal career

-Roman served as the Township Councillor (1966-1968), Mayor of the Town of Markham, Ontario from 1970 to 1984, Chair of the Regional Municipality of York in 1984.
+Roman served as the Township Councillor (1966–1968), Mayor of the Town of Markham, Ontario, from 1970 to 1984, Chair of the Regional Municipality of York in 1984.

 Provincial politics

 Roman was the Ontario Progressive Conservative Party candidate in York Centre in the 1975 Ontario general election, placing second behind Liberal Alfred Stong.

 Federal politics

-In 1984 Roman was elected as an independent Member of Parliament (MP) for the riding of York North from 1984 to 1988.
+In 1984, Roman was elected as an independent Member of Parliament (MP) for the riding of York North from 1984 to 1988.

 Roman won the 1984 election in York North largely because of the controversial views of Progressive Conservative MP John Gamble.

 Because the PC and Liberal candidates were unpopular, community leaders asked Roman to stand as a "Coalition Candidate".
-Roman used the PC blue and Liberal red on his signs, and drew supporters from both parties.
+Roman used the Progressive Conservative blue and Liberal red on his signs, and drew supporters from both parties.

 He was one of the very few MPs in recent decades to be elected as an independent candidate in the House of Commons of Canada.